 In September 2012, the Company entered into an operating lease for office space in Norcross, GA for a term of twenty-six months, beginning on October 1, 2012 and ending November 30, 2014 at a rate of approximately \$3,000 per month.
-The lease provides for free rent for the first two months of the lease and required a security deposit of \$6,000.
-In addition to base rental payments included in the contractual obligations table above, we are responsible for our pro-rata share of the operating expenses for the building.
+In June 2014, the Company signed an amendment to the lease extending the term through November 30, 2017 with a base monthly rental of approximately \$3,300 through the extended term.
+The original lease provided for free rent for the first two months of the lease and required a security deposit of \$6,000.
+In addition to base rental payments included in the contractual obligations table above, the Company is responsible for our pro-rata share of the operating expenses for the building.